Mark-Seaman/Shrinking-World-Pubs/sweng/AI/Code/Code.md

 To succeed in this role, you should have:

-- Bachelor’s degree in Computer Science or a related field
+- Bachelor's degree in Computer Science or a related field
 - Proven experience as a Software Engineer, with at least 3 years of professional experience
 - Strong understanding of software development principles and methodologies
 - Proficiency in programming languages such as Java, C++, or Python